nimakaviani/knative-sample-app/app/v3/README.md

 # Performance Testing Async Knative Calls

-This document describes how to enable Async calls for Knative based on the PoC implementation [github.com/nimakaviani/serving](https://github.com/nimakaviani/serving).
+This document describes how to test autoscaling for Async calls in Knative based on the PoC implementation at [github.com/nimakaviani/serving](https://github.com/nimakaviani/serving).

 ## Deploy Application

-build docker image an push `v3` to your repo like below:
+build docker image and push `v3` to your repo like below:

 ```
 ./hack/dockerize.sh nimak/knative-sample-app v3